Skip to content

 Key takeaways

-To navigate the legal pathways, road-approved quad bikes must tick several boxes:
+Road-approved quad bikes must tick several boxes:

-• Insurance: Much like regular cars, it is a legal requirement to have a quad covered by a relevant quad bike insurance policy at all times
+• Insurance: Much like regular cars, it is a legal requirement to have a quad bike covered by a relevant quad bike insurance policy at all times

 • Registration: The DVLA must have a record of your quad bike, complete with a unique registration number